-Pico de Gallo is keto.
-Again, the amount of carbs is pretty low, and people eating a keto diet should be getting fresh vegies in their diet!
+It is keto.
+Again, the amount of carbs is pretty low, and people eating a keto diet should be getting fresh veggies in their diet!
 Add some olive oil for extra fat and have an avocado on the side as well!

 Preparing Pico de Gallo

-Pico de Gallo is fast and easy to prepare and adds a nice zing to more than just tacos!
+This is a fast and easy to prepare and adds a nice zing to more than just tacos!

-The kind of onion in Pico de Gallo is usually a sweet yellow, but one of the wonderful things about Pico de Gallo is that you can tweak it to your tastes.
+We typically use a sweet yellow, but one of the wonderful things about this recipes is that you can tweak it to your tastes.
 Lots of onion, a little onion, sweet onions…you make the call.

 Is there garlic in Pico de Gallo?

-There is garlic in Pico de Gallo, but, as with onions, you can add as much or as little garlic as you want.
+There is garlic in our recipe but, as with onions, you can add as much or as little garlic as you want.
 A nice variation in the spring could be garlic ramps!

 Can you make Pico de Gallo without cilantro?